getyoti/yoti-node-sdk/README.md

 ## Programmatic QR code creation

-Dynamic attribute list generation is a way of requesting non-static attribute lists for your application.
+Dynamic Policy generation is a way of requesting non-static attribute lists for your application.

 This is useful when you want or need different permutations of attributes from Yoti, without having to create a new application.